HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

 # Rendition Version Regeneration and Cleanup

-This section describes regeneration of missing renditions and versions and clean up of incomplete records which need to be deleted.
-The following new hearbeats are introduced.
-All of these will run on configured interval.
+This section discusses the regeneration of missing renditions and versions and the cleanup of incomplete records that must be deleted.
+The following new hearbeats are introduced:

-**Validation HeartBeat** : This heartbeat runs every 10 min and validates the media items by checking
+- **Validation HeartBeat** - This heartbeat runs every 10 minutes and validates the media items by checking the following:

-- if they are invalid and marks them for cleanup required,
+    - if they are invalid and then marks them as cleanup required, and
-- if they have broken renditions/versions/thumbnails and marks them for renditions/versions required.
+    - if they have broken renditions/versions/thumbnails and then marks them as renditions/versions required.

-**Rendition or Version Heartbeat**: This heartbeat runs every 1 hour and regenerates renditions and versions for items marked as renditions/versions required.
+- **Rendition or Version Heartbeat** - This heartbeat runs every one hour and regenerates renditions and versions for items marked as renditions/versions required.

-**CleanUp HeartBeat**: This heartbeat runs once in a day and deletes binary and records of all invalid media which are marked as cleanup required.
+- **CleanUp HeartBeat** - This heartbeat runs once a day and deletes binary and records of all invalid media which are marked as cleanup required.

-**Orphan Data and File Cleanup HeartBeat**: This heartbeat runs once in a day and deletes orphan directories/binaries and orphan media storage records.
+- **Orphan Data and File Cleanup HeartBeat** - This heartbeat runs once a day and deletes orphan directories/binaries and orphan media storage records.

+All of these heartbeats run on a configured interval.
 Heartbeat intervals and Threshold times can be configured in `values.yaml` under `incubator.configuration.digitalAssetManagement` section.

 ```Yaml
 configuration: